min2ha/ukwa-site/content/target/23053/index.en.md

   "subject": null
 }

-# Keith Nevols on Facebook (Liberal Democrats candidate for Sittingbourne and Sheppey)

 Keith Nevols stood as Liberal Democrats candidate for Sittingbourne and Sheppey at the 2015 General Election but was not elected.